Speakeasy Logo

 Smart union deserialization

 When deserializing union types, the order of options matters.
-The default left-to-right strategy tries each type in order of strictest first and returns the first valid match.
-This works well when types have distinct required fields, but can pick the wrong option when one type is a subset of another or when there is a lack of required fields.
+The default left-to-right strategy tries each type in order and returns the first valid match.
+This works well when types have distinct required fields, but can pick the wrong option when one type is a subset of another.

 typescript: unionStrategy: populated-fields

-The populated-fields strategy tries all typesand returns the one with the most matching fields, including optional fields.
+What this changes: Instead of picking the first valid match, the SDK tries all union options and returns the one with the most matching fields (including optional fields).
 This approach is inspired by Pydantic’s union deserialization algorithm.

-The algorithm works as follows: first, it attempts to deserialize into all union options and rejects any that fail validation.
-Then it picks the candidate with the most populated fields.
-If there’s a tie, it picks the candidate with the fewest “inexact” fields.
-An inexact field is one where some kind of coercion happened, such as an open enum accepting an unknown value or a string being coerced to a boolean.
+How it works: The algorithm attempts to deserialize into all union options and rejects any that fail validation.
+It picks the candidate with the most populated fields.
+If there’s a tie, it picks the candidate with the fewest “inexact” fields (where coercion happened, such as an open enum accepting an unknown value).

-This strategy is particularly useful when union options aren’t well-discriminated.
-For example, if you have a union of BasicUser and AdminUser where AdminUser has all the fields of BasicUser plus additional admin-specific fields, the populated-fields strategy will correctly identify admin users even if BasicUser is listed first in the union.
+Example scenario: You have a union of BasicUser and AdminUser where AdminUser has all the fields of BasicUser plus additional admin-specific fields.
+The populated-fields strategy correctly identifies admin users even if BasicUser is listed first in the union.

-Note: This post focuses specifically on TypeScript SDK behavior.
-Speakeasy SDKs for other languages (Python, Go, Java, and more) implement similar forward compatibility and coercion behaviors tailored to each language’s idioms.
-Stay tuned for upcoming posts covering these other languages.
+Note: This post focuses on TypeScript SDK behavior.
+Speakeasy SDKs for other languages (Python, Go, Java, and more) implement similar forward compatibility behaviors tailored to each language’s idioms.

 Last updated on